Pacific Debt Relief Company Logo

 • FDCPA violations: The debt collector broke federal and state debt collection laws.

-Be sure to include your affirmative defenses in your written answer.
-Provide any supporting evidence if possible.
-Raising solid defenses makes it much harder for the credit card company to win the lawsuit against you.
+The key is to review all the facts of your case and identify any affirmative defenses that apply.
+In a credit card lawsuit, raising multiple defenses increases the pressure on the plaintiff to prove their allegations.
+Include your affirmative defenses in your written answer and provide supporting evidence if possible.
+Solid defenses make it much harder for the credit card company to win the lawsuit against you.
 Play both offense and defense!

 Make the Plaintiff Prove Their Case